Matt-Crow/RustWebExample/README.md

    the response from your previous request.
 5. `GET localhost:8080/api/v1/hospitals` again - you should receive a `200` response
 6. you can check out `GET localhost:8080/api/v1/hospitals/napa` or other hospitals
-7. admit a patient to Napa by `POST`ing to `localhost:8080/api/v1/hospitals/napa` with the following raw JSON body:
+7. add a patient to the waitlist by `POST`ing to `localhost:8080/api/v1/waitlist` with the following raw JSON body:
    ```
    {